"It is finished!"

 ...And that, was when Pascal added his finishing touch:

 "In light of these conditions, I have created a system to fund rapid recovery and reconstruction for the city through the open trading of investment funds.
-All private commerce and industry owners have been invited to publicly speak their business propositions, where they will sell a percentile share of their future establishment in exchange for cash investments necessary for reconstruction.
+All private commerce and industry owners have been invited to publicly speak their business propositions, where they will sell a percentile share of their future establishment in exchange for cash investments necessary for rebuilding.
 I have also taken initiative to do the same for the housing sector and public facilities, beginning with a sizable investment from my own coffers."

 For the first time, the King's eyes widened as his mouth opened in stunned silence.
 Then: